Best HR Software for Call Centers Compared

 The Verdict on Employee Management#

-For call centers under 300 agents, InFlow's template-driven approach and tight offboarding automation make it the best fit.
+For call centers under 300 agents, Tellency's template-driven approach and tight offboarding automation make it the best fit.
 It was clearly designed with high-turnover environments in mind.
 BambooHR is a close second if you value a prettier interface and don't mind paying more.

 Payroll Automation and Time Tracking: Where Mistakes Get Expensive#